Correlation Between Talkspace and Snail,

 Strong

 Over the last 90 days Talkspace has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of fairly stable forward-looking signals, Talkspace is not utilizing all of its potentials.
-The latest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.
+In spite of latest abnormal performance, the Stock's forward-looking signals remain stable and the latest fuss on Wall Street may also be a sign of long-term gains for the venture sophisticated investors.

 Snail, Class A